Icebreakers Start With A Single Person

-Our Top 5 Icebreaker Games
+Our Top 5 Corporate Team Building Icebreakers

-- All Together Now.
-This icebreaker fosters communication by finding a common ground amongst the participants.
+- All Together Now: This icebreaker fosters communication by finding a common ground amongst the participants.
 Start by dividing the participants into groups of three or four.
 Then have each participant talk about their likes, dislikes, and their life for ten minutes.
 The goal is to have each group to find three things in common amongst everyone in the group.
 Things like enjoying the same movie, or eating particular styles of food turn out to be very common.

-- The Human Web.
-This game focuses on the interdependencies that a team has and how we relate to one another.
+- The Human Web: This game focuses on the interdependencies that a team has and how we relate to one another.
 The facilitator holds the end of the yarn and passes the rest of the ball to the first person.
 That person says their name and their role within the organization.
 Then they hand the ball of yarn to the next person.
 That person introduces themselves and then says how they relate to other person (or expects to relate to them).
 When the facilitator pulls on the yarn at the end everyone’s hands will move.

-- 2 Truths and a Lie.
-Depending on the size of your team you can do this icebreaker as a whole, or break up into smaller groups.
+- 2 Truths and a Lie: Depending on the size of your team you can do this icebreaker as a whole, or break up into smaller groups.
 This icebreaker focuses on getting to know everyone else on a personal level.
 Each person takes turns saying two truths and one lie about themselves.
 It is up to the rest of the group to figure out which one is the lie.

-- One Word.
-This icebreaker brings a group together over a common issue they all face at work.
+- One Word: This icebreaker brings a group together over a common issue they all face at work.
 Have the participants break up into groups.
 Then ask them to think for a minute to come up with one word that describes “X”.
 “X” being whatever the team building event is centered around.
 In a team building event you could ask participants to come up with one word to describe the overall team dynamic of the company.
 After the minute the groups would then discuss their one word and why they chose it.

-- Three Shining Moments.
-This game focuses on participants coming to appreciate each other’s strengths.
+- Three Shining Moments: This game focuses on participants coming to appreciate each other’s strengths.
 Have the group break up into teams of four.
 Everyone is then given ten minutes to jot down three shining moments in their career where they felt accomplished.
 They then share these moments with the groups.
 Each participant should then share one of three with everyone.

 Debrief any of these icebreaker by asking what everyone thought of the icebreaker and their reactions to each other’s stories or words.
 Go on to ask if anyone saw any themes or commonalities in what everyone shared.